 Do you have your Easter Menu all set?
-I’m bringing these Carrot Cake Bars to one of our family get togethers, and so I thought I’d share the recipe with you all in case you need a sweet little treat to add to your menu.
+I’m bringing these Carrot Cake Bars With Cream Cheese Frosting to one of our family get togethers, and so I thought I’d share the recipe with you all in case you need a sweet little treat to add to your menu.

 These are a very friendly carrot cake.
 What I mean is there are no raisins, shredded coconut, or nuts.
 I even used a very fine grater for the carrots, so they are almost undetectable.
 Have you noticed that people are very particular about the way they like their carrot cake?
 Of course, you can add any of those items if you like, but I decided to keep mine pure so no one would turn up their noses.
 They are moist and sweet, and perfectly spiced.
 My boys loved these.
 I let them use the leftover green and orange frosting to decorate their own bars.
 Squeezing colored frosting out of a bag just never gets old.

 After I had made these bars, I was looking for some inspiration for their decoration.
 I stumbled upon the most wonderful blog – Cafe Sucre Farine.
 The girl behind this cozy little virtual cafe is Chris, and I loved how she decorated her carrot cake bars.
 Check them out!

 Please let me know how it turned out for you!
 Leave a comment below and share a picture on Instagram with the hashtag #lovelylittlekitchen

 Can't get enough?

 - 1/2 cup coconut oil (in liquid form)

 - 1 teaspoon baking soda

 - 1/4 teaspoon baking powder